 HEI Workers Rising

-Workers at hotels in California and Virginia run by HEI Hotels and Resorts are under attack because they want a fair process to decide whether or not to have a union.
+Workers at hotels in Cambridge, California, Virginia and other locations run by HEI Hotels and Resorts are under attack because they want a fair process to decide whether or not to have a union.
 While workers face harassment and intimidation for standing up and speaking out, HEI uses the good name of its investors to rake in more money and improve its public image.
 Who are those investors?
 Mainly Ivy League universities like Yale, Brown, and Harvard.
 We are calling on the administration to use its role as an investor in HEI to pressure that company to drop intimidation and let its workers decide for themselves whether they want a union or not.